JoshuaKGoldberg/csproj-to-tsconfig/README.md

 ```

 At a minimum, the CLI requires:
-* A file path to a `.csproj` file path to read `TypeScriptCompile` directives from
+* `--csproj`: a file path to a `.csproj` file path to read `TypeScriptCompile` directives from
-* A file path to where to output the generated `tsconfig.json`-like file
+* `--target`: a file path to where to output the generated `tsconfig.json`-like file

-Converting `./framework.csproj` to `./tsconfig.json`:
+Converting `./framework.csproj` to `./tsconfig.json` *(merging onto any existing `./tsconfig.json`)*:

-*(this will override any existing `./tsconfig.json` while respecting its initial settings)*

 ```
 csproj-to-tsconfig --csproj ./framework.csproj --target ./tsconfig.json
 ```

-You can also specify file path to a separate `tsconfig.json`-like file to serve as a template for the generated output file.
+You can also specify a `--template` file path to a separate `tsconfig.json`-like file to serve as a template for the generated output file.

-Converting `./framework.csproj` to `./tsconfig.json` using a `tsconfig.base.json` as a base for settings:
+Converting `./framework.csproj` to `./tsconfig.json` with `tsconfig.base.json` as a template for settings:

 ```
 csproj-to-tsconfig --csproj ./framework.csproj --target ./tsconfig.json --template ../tsconfig.base.json
 ```

-Add `--timestamp` to add a timestamp comment at the top of generated files.
+Add `--timestamp` to include a timestamp comment at the top of generated files.

 ```
 csproj-to-tsconfig --csproj ./framework.csproj --target ./tsconfig.json --timestamp
 ```

-Since many MSBuild files use `@(Items)` and `$(Properties)` to dynamically generate paths, you can provide a set of key-value pairs to replace them.
+Since many MSBuild files use `@(Items)` and `$(Properties)` to dynamically generate paths, you can provide any number of key-value `--replacement` pairs to replace them.
 * `@(ItemKey)=value` works on ItemGroup values
 * `$(PropertyKey)=value` works on PropertyGroup values
 * `GeneralKey=value` will be applied to all files after MSBuild pre-processing